Tokmanni: History

 The economic crisis in Finland in the early 1990s then led to many bankruptcies in the retail industry.
 In 2004, the Finnish private equity fund CapMan entered as the principal owner of Tokmanni.
-Thereafter, started a process with many acquisitions and mergers of companies began to a nationally active retail chain, with the beginning of the acquisition of 35 stores in Vapaa Valinta chain.
+Thereafter, a process started with many acquisitions and mergers of companies began to a nationally active retail chain, with the beginning of the acquisition of 35 stores in Vapaa Valinta chain.

 During 2013 – 2015, Tokmanni implemented the brand harmonization, in which all the Group's stores were grouped under the Tokmanni brand.

 According to the 2018 annual report, Tokmanni is still striving to expand its store network.
 Tokmanni has divided its product group into six different divisions, which are food, home cleaning and personal hygiene, clothing, tools and electronics, home interior and garden, and leisure and home technology.
 In addition to consumer goods, Tokmanni stores usually also sell dry food, but the 15 stores also include fresh food.
 The chain's own brands include Iisi groceries and Priima foods.
 The company's product range consists of international and domestic brands, its own so-called private label brands (Iisi and Priima) and non-branded products.
 Tokmanni has a joint sourcing company in Shanghai with the Norwegian discount store Europris.

 Tokmanni's five largest shareholders on 30 September 2019 were Takoa Invest, Elo, Varma, Ilmarinen and OP Financial Group.
 About 30 percent of the shares are nominee-registered.

+Cooperation with Spar

+In January 2025, Tokmanni Oy entered into an agreement with Spar International.
+The license to operate the SPAR brand exclusively in Finland was granted to Tokmanni, an established variety discount retailer which will benefit from the scale and know-how of SPAR International, particularly in the area of grocery retailing.
+Tokmanni will focus on refining the SPAR concept to fit the Finnish market and offering customers a wide assortment of SPAR products.

+In June 2025, the first Spar-branded food department was opened in the Tokmanni store of Ylöjärvi.